nidhi-girish/anishsujanani.github.io/_posts/2020-10-10-infosec-for-small-and-medium-sized-businesses.md

 Regardless of the size of an organization, a successful security program requires well rounded control implementation across multiple domains and business units.
 This article aims to provide context on the same.

+_Disclaimer: I have specified links to projects/products in this artcle for various controls that I have either used in independent projects or that I have seen commonly recommended.
+I am not affiliated with any of the projects/vendors listed.
+All opinions stated are purely my own and do not represnt any other entity._

 ## Topics:
 - Asset Management
 - System Security